 It’s worth looking at the advice given in Forrester’s recently published Now Tech: Enterprise Architecture Management Suites, Q1 2020.
 Why?
-Forrester emphasizes that EA professionals are increasingly relying on enterprise architecture management suites (EAMSes) to accomplish six primary challenges: modeling, strategy translation, risk management, financial management, insights and change management.
+Forrester emphasizes that EA professionals are increasingly relying on enterprise architecture management suites (EAMSes) to accomplish six primary challenges: modeling, strategy translation, risk management, financial management, insights, and change management.

 But how is this actually different from before?

 One word: speed.
-The productivity and configurability expected out of enterprise architects is pushing EAMS solutions to reach new heights of efficiency.
+The productivity and configurability expected out of enterprise architects are pushing EAMS solutions to reach new heights of efficiency.
 Technology is changing faster than ever before, and at almost this same time last year, Forrester reported in its The Forrester Wave™: Enterprise Architecture Management Suites, Q1 2019 that “insights-driven” enterprises were leading EAMS vendors to go all-in on “near-real-time customer and operational” metrics via automated algorithms and enhanced integrations.
 It’s since become redundant to say that EA professionals are accountable for keeping all technical elements in place to ensure a continuous supply of performance data on strategies and processes—a task that can only be securely orchestrated with a dedicated EA tool.

 Put simply, more is at stake in the decision to purchase an EAMS solution, and EAs and executives alike are under incredible pressure to choose one based on how efficiently it can be implemented to manage their unique operational assets.
 In particular, Forrester’s Q1 2020 Now Tech report recommends that companies assess the size and functionality of EAMS vendors and to consider the following: